firstcontributions/first-contributions/README.md

 replacing `<add-your-branch-name>` with the name of the branch you created earlier.

+## Added Authentication through CLI

+If you get this error while trying to push your branch 'Support for password authentication was removed on August 13, 2021.
+Please use a personal access token instead.'
+Refer the following article:
+<a href="https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/">Token Authentication for git operations.</a>

 ## Submit your changes for review

 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.